patchstack/documentation/src/content/docs/FAQ Troubleshooting/Account Profile/2fa-recovery.md

 sidebar:
   order: 2.1
 ---
-If you have lost the ability to log in with 2FA (for example you have lost your phone), we can remove the two factor authentication from your account.
+If you have lost the ability to log in with 2FA (two factor authentication), we can remove it from your Patchstack account manually.

 To request removing the 2FA from your account: